variant-inc/lazy-action-setup/README.md

-# Lazy Action Setup
+# Actions Setup

-Sets environment variables that will be used by other Lazy Actions
+Sets environment variables that will be used by other Actions

 ## Environment Variables